genxhero/railspractice/README.md

 A Location is a town, a thorp, a city, or hamlet along one of the major interstate highways.
 Locations have many Coffee Shops, Travel Centers, and Restaurants.

 **Travel Centers

+A travel center is a large gasoline station with an attached store carrying a wide variety of adventuring supplies.
+Often have hot food and coffee as well.